crcn/figmark/README.md

 - 🔴
 -->

-### How does it work?
+### React example

-Here are a few button variations in Figma:
+Here's a quick demo of how designs are used in code.
+Starting of with a few button variations:

 ![alt figma design](./docs/assets/screenshot.png)

-Using [Figmark's CLI tool](#getting-started), you can download the Figma design above and use it directly in code:
+After pulling these designs using `figmark pull`, we can import them like so:

 ```tsx
 // These are the designs imported from Figma.
 Each layer is exported as an individual component that corresponds with the layer name.
 This "slicing up" allows us to add responsive CSS styles to each individual layer.